zheltikov/brskl-docs/delivery/store_delivery.md

                 // An additional value needed to calculate the delivery price.
                 // Depends on the value of the `calculation_type` field.
-                // This value can be zero if not additional value is needed.
+                // This value can be zero if no additional value is needed.
                 'calculation_val' => num & !negative,

                 ...,